irischinos/LandingJordanCourse/README.md

-# LandingJordanCourse
+# LandingJordanCourse #courseInSpanish :)

-Project of a Jordan Course Home Page on Udemy
+Project of a Jordan Course (landing page) on Udemy

 * Animations without using a framework
 * Modern landing page (HTML5, CSS3 & javaScript)